 NVIDIA VIDEO CODEC SDK

-This complete set of high-performance NVIDIA video codecs for Windows Vista / Win7 / Win8, and Linux includes tools, samples and guidelines for the NVENC and NVCUVID APIs.
-The NVENC API supports H.264 dedicated hardware video encoding introduced in NVIDIA’s Kepler-class of GPUs (See list of supported NVIDIA Quadro, Tesla and GRID GPUs below).
+This complete set of high-performance NVIDIA video codecs for Windows Vista / Win7 / Win8, and Linux includes tools, samples and documentation for NVENC (hardware video encode for NVIDIA GPUs) and NVCUVID (video decode) APIs.
+The NVENC API supports dedicated H.264 hardware video encoding with NVIDIA’s Kepler and Maxwell family of GPUs (See list of supported GPUs below).
 The SDK also includes the NVCUVID video decoding API for system and software developers to accelerate performance on NVIDIA GPUs with CUDA.
-The NVCUVID CUDA API is also available separately as part of the GPU Computing SDK.
+The NVCUVID CUDA API is also available separately as part of the CUDA Toolkit.

 By clicking the "Agree & Download" button below, you are confirming that you have read and agree to be bound by the NVIDIA VIDEO CODEC SDK LICENSE AGREEMENT.
 The Video Codec SDK will begin downloading immediately after clicking on the "Agree & Download" button.